apache/incubator-kie-drools/kogito-addons/README.md

    complex scenario for your new add-on.
 See [`cloudevents`](common/cloudevents) as an example.
 2. Do not use any dependencies from Quarkus or SpringBoot in `common` module.
 Your add-on must only have code to support your capability.
 New dependencies must be added to the [kogito-build](../kogito-build/kogito-build-parent) BOM.
-3. Create the same capability under the runtime you wish to add support (either `quarkus` or `springboot`).
+3. Create the same capability under the `addons` module in the runtime module you wish to add support ( either [`quarkus`](../quarkus/addons) or [`springboot`](../springboot/addons)).
 Make sure that your capability imports either `quarkus-bom` or `springboot-dependencies` BOMs.
 You can choose to give support to only one of them, just make it clear why and discuss this decision with the community.
-4. If your capability can have multiple implementations, add at least one flavor under `{runtime}/{capability}` module.
-   See [`monitoring`](quarkus/monitoring) as an example
+4. If your capability can have multiple implementations, add at least one flavor under `{runtime}/addons/{capability}` module.
+See [`monitoring`](../quarkus/addons/monitoring) as an example
 5. Document each top-level module with a `README.md` and make it clear what your add-on is capable to do
 6. Create an example of usage in the [`kogito-examples`](https://github.com/kiegroup/kogito-examples) repository